alcionai/corso/website/blog/2023-4-10-incrementals-pt1.md

 > 💡 In
 > [part 2 of our series](../incremental-backups-pt2/),
 > we’ll cover Incremental backups in action, and how Corso manages state and
-> merges updates to the heirarhcy.
+> merges updates to the hierarchy.

 ---